Project Management is not a static topic but evolves from year to year and follows the trend of industry and the world of work in general.

 - Reduces travel time and costs.
 As the Observatory also shows by implementing only one working day a week remotely, an employee could recover even 40 hours in a year.

-- It greatly improves the balancing of professional and private space (the so-called work-life balance).
+- Improves the balancing of professional and private time and space (the so-called work-life balance).

-In the meantime, a conclusive reflection: the scenarios change but the basic objective of the project management remains the same: deliver within the deadline and without exceeding the budget.
+In the meantime, a final reflection.
+The scenarios change but the basic objective of the project management remains the same: deliver a project within the pre-established time frame and without exceeding the budget.

 This our analysis, we would like to know yours.
 Do you see other trends that can help to innovate and simplify the Project Management?